Abdul Majeed bin Abdulaziz Al Saud: Career

 Abdul Majeed served as governor of Tabuk Province, Medina Province, and Mecca Province.
 After completing his education, he was appointed governor of the northerly Tabuk province on 19 March 1980, replacing Suleiman bin Turki Al Sudairi in the post.
 Agriculture was developed in the province during his governorship, and the region became one of the kingdom's main producers of crops such as wheat and fruit.
 His tenure lasted for six years until 1986.

 After the death of Prince Abdul Muhsin in 1986, Prince Abdul Majeed replaced him as governor of Medina Province.
 The Prophet's Mosque in Medina and surrounding areas were redeveloped during his 14-year term of office.
 His tenure lasted until 1999 when he was succeeded by Prince Muqrin in the post.

-In 2000 he was appointed governor of Mecca province and chairman of the Mecca development authority.
+In 2000 Prince Abdul Majeed was appointed governor of Mecca province and chairman of the Mecca development authority.
 He was also chief of the central hajj committee.
 In 2000 Mecca became the provincial capital of the region including Jeddah.
 An ambitious program of development was undertaken in Mecca under his stewardship at a cost of more than US$27 billion.
 The developments were centred on the Two Holy Mosques, the Masjid al-Haram in Mecca and the Masjid-e-Nabawi in Medina, the key destinations of the annual Hajj pilgrimage, attracting millions of visitors each year.
 Huge commercial developments sprouted in surrounding areas, such as the Jebel Omar scheme, including hotels, convention and conference centres, and prayer facilities.
 Architectural historians criticised the accompanying destruction of historic sites.
 On the other hand, communication links were improved, including port facilities in Jeddah, airports, and roads.
 In addition, Abdul Majeed initiated the restoration and development plans of old city of Jeddah.
 The Khadeeja bint Khuwailed Centre for Businesswomen was established in Jeddah in 2003 by the Jeddah Chamber of Commerce and Industry under his patronage.

 Other positions and views

 Abdul Majeed also served on many public and charitable committees.
 He pushed for the creation of a motor racing track in Jeddah, the first in the Kingdom.
 He was also an early supporter of blood testing before marriage so as to avoid blood diseases.
 The procedure has since become obligatory.
 At the beginning of the 2000s he publicly announced that the existing regulations for foreign workers in the country should be modified.

 Abdul Majeed also called for greater participation of women in public life.
 "Prince Abdul Majeed has been a major supporter of Saudi businesswomen," said Hussa Al Aun, a member of the Jeddah Chamber of Commerce and Industry (JCCI).
 He also supported the launch of an anti-terror initiative in the province's schools in December 2006.

-Abdul Majeed had also business activities.
+Abdul Majeed also had business activities.
 While he was governor of Tabuk, he founded the Tabuk Agricultural Development company which produced wheat in the region.
 He also established the Taiba Investment Corporation in Medina.